 Blancmange () are an English synth-pop band formed in Harrow, London, in 1979.
 The band were a duo for much of their career, composed of Neil Arthur (vocals) and Stephen Luscombe (keyboards).
 They came to prominence in the early 1980s, releasing four UK top-20 singles: "Living on the Ceiling", "Waves", "Blind Vision" and "Don't Tell Me".
-They released three albums during that decade: Happy Families (1982), Mange Tout (1984) and Believe You Me (1985).
-The duo amicably parted in 1986 but reformed in the late 2000s, and in 2011 released their fourth album, Blanc Burn.
-Luscombe left following the release due to ill health, and since then Arthur alone has continued to perform under the Blancmange name, releasing nine new studio albums along with a re-recording of the band's debut album, titled Happy Families Too....
+They released three studio albums during that decade: Happy Families (1982), Mange Tout (1984) and Believe You Me (1985).
+The duo amicably broke up in 1986 but reformed in the late 2000s, and in 2011 released their fourth studio album, Blanc Burn.
+Luscombe left following the release due to ill health, and since then Arthur alone has continued to perform under the Blancmange name, releasing nine new studio albums along with a re-recording of the band's debut studio album, titled Happy Families Too...
+(2013).
 He has also been involved in a further three collaborative albums as Fader (with Benge) and Near Future (with Jez Bernholz).